 - Preheat the oven to 350ºF.

-- Place the oats, melted butter, powdered sugar, cinnamon, and salt in a food processor.
-Blend until well combined and the oats clump together, about 20-30 seconds.
+- Place the oats, powdered sugar, cinnamon, and salt in a food processor.
+Pulse to combine.
+Add the melted butter and process until well combined and the oats clump together, about 20-30 seconds.2 cups quick-cooking oats, ½ cup powdered sugar, ¼ teaspoon cinnamon, ¼ teaspoon salt, ½ cup unsalted butter

 - Press firmly on the bottom and up the sides of a 9-inch pie dish.
-Tip: To make the crust come all the way up the sides, press evenly on the bottom to work the excess crust up the sides.
+Tips: To make the crust come all the way up the sides, press evenly on the bottom to work the excess crust up the sides.
+Metal pans work better for crisper crusts and baked fillings.
+If using a glass dish, spray with nonstick cooking spray for easier releasing.

 - For a fully baked pie crust, bake for 18 minutes, or until oats are set.
 If the crust puffs up during baking, use a measuring cup to flatten gently immediately when it comes out of the oven.
 Cool completely before filling.